 The Strategy is developed by a committee appointed by the North Central Florida Regional Planning Council.
-The members of the Strategy Committee represent a broad spectrum of interests, including: local development economic organizations; local governments and workforce.
-The Strategy Committee meets to discuss progress on elements of the Strategy, and to make recommendations for amendments to the Strategy based on changes to the economic environment.
+The members of the Strategy Committee represent a broad spectrum of interests, including: local development economic organizations; local governments and The Strategy workforce.
+Committee meets to discuss progress on elements of the and to Strategy, make recommendations for amendments to the Strategy based on changes to the economic environment.